JoeyEremondi/eremondi.com-hakyll/pages/about-me.md

 **Education**

-This June, I will graduate from the [University of Saskatchewan](http://www.usask.ca) with a B.Sc.
+I completed my undergraduate education at the [University of Saskatchewan](http://www.usask.ca) with a B.Sc.
 Honours in Computer Science and a B.Sc.
 4-year in Mathematics.